 5.1 We will only retain your personal data for as long as necessary to fulfil the purpose of its original collection.
 Information on club members will retained as long as the individual remains a member of the Club.
 If an individual does not renew their Club membership their data will be retained for up to three years and then deleted.

-5.2 For special categories of personal data (such as medical information set out in 2.4) we will delete this data as soon as we become aware an individual is no longer a member of the Club.
+5.2 For special categories of personal data (such as medical information set out in 2.4) we will delete this data within 6 months of becoming aware an individual is no longer a member of the Club.

 6.1 Any individual may contact us in writing and ask to be provided with all data the Club holds on them.
 They may also request that their data is deleted or corrected.
 A full list of rights in relation to personal information is set out in the Appendix.
 Any Club member who receives such a request should contact the Club Manager in the first instance.
 This information must be provided with one month of the request being received.